-- Food past its 'use-by' date. - Food that may have been opened, has damaged packaging or broken seals. - Food that has clear signs of spoilage e.g. mould, slime, discoloration or rusty, dented or bulging cans. - Packaged food that has had its original label removed. - Food that has been thawed and then refrozen. - General rubbish e.g. cut scraps or floor sweepings. - Food that is subject to a current recall notice: a list of recalled foods can be found here. - Home prepared food.
+- Food past its 'use-by' date. - Food that may have been opened, has damaged packaging or broken seals. - Food that has clear signs of spoilage e.g. mold, slime, discoloration or rusty, dented or bulging cans. - Packaged food that has had its original labeling removed - unless this information is passed onto the food rescue why this has happened and under the condition the food is still identifiable and safe. - Food that has been thawed and then refrozen. - General rubbish e.g. cut scraps or floor sweepings. - Food that is subject to a current recall notice: a list of recalled foods can be found here.